 Like I said at the beginning, my first run took nearly five hours, and I almost quit after wiping on Chaos.
 I stuck with it, asked for advice in the Discord, and within two weeks I had a low two-hour time and was running with the other Ducklings under Gregglypuff's leadership.
 I was having a lot of fun, despite some initial frustration.

 Randomizers are a challenging but rewarding genre of games, and they're still developing rapidly.
 There's a lot of enjoyment to be had, as long as you're willing to put in the effort up front.
 Don't be disheartened, and you'll be glad you stuck around for a couple of weeks.
-If you have any questions, or simply want someone to commiserate with, feel free to ping me in the Discord (@groggydog) or bug me while I'm streaming.
+If you have any questions, or simply want someone to commiserate with, feel free to ping me in the Discord (groggydog#2559), follow me on Twitter (@groggydogFF), or bug me while I'm streaming on Twitch (@groggydog).
 I'm happy to help to the (admittedly limited) extent of my expertise.

 I wish you the best of luck in your FFR journey.